 Why is Maho Beach So Popular?

-“Many tourists,” said the local police in a statement, “ come to the island to experience the thrills of the landing of approaching aircrafts flying low above their heads and holding on to the airport fence and standing in the jet blast of large aircraft taking off.
+“Many tourists,” said the local police in a statement, “ come to the island to experience the thrills of the landing of approaching aircraft flying low above their heads and holding on to the airport fence and standing in the jet blast of large aircraft taking off.
 Doing this is, however, extremely dangerous.”
 The beginning of the airport’s runway is a mere 160 feet from the fence separating it from the beach.

 According to the New Zealand Herald, home paper of the deceased woman, St. Maarten’s tourism director, Rolando Brison, met with her family to express his condolences.
 “While they recognized that what they did was wrong,” he said, “through the clearly visible danger signs, they regret that [the] risk they took turned out in the worst possible way.”